 They have left behind.

-I have made the argument, Raheem, that they have left behind journalism and have become simply opinion, driving their own political agenda.
+I have made the argument, Raheem, that they have left behind journalism and have become simply opinion driving their own political agenda.

 And you can see this in the last week.

-Then Jake Tapper runs a fake National Inquirer cover uh on his show, and it all starts to add up.
+Then Jake Tapper runs a fake National Inquirer cover on his show, and it all starts to add up.

-They're causing stories to be retracted.
+Here's what are causing stories to be retracted.

 Here's what we need to understand, okay?

-Here's my question for you, because a lot of people will be O Fay with this issue, but the question that they will have the question that I want to ask, quite frankly, Ned, is the president has been robust in the face of these attacks from the establishment media, from the propaganda press, as I like to call them.
+But the question that they will have, the question that I want to ask, quite frankly, Ned, is the president has been robust in the face of these attacks from the establishment media, from the propaganda press, as I like to call them.

 But where does it go now?